ysfzun/Mustang-Modal/README.md

 You can install with nuget **Install-Package mustang-modal**

-including the scripts & styles
+Including the scripts & styles

 ```html
 <link href="/Styles/mustang-modal.css" rel="stylesheet" />